 You will be working alongside an Italian co-teacher, assisting with English conversation skills.
 The program is designed for people who don’t have teaching experience.
 You will not be expected to lead a class on your own, but you will be asked to prepare and lead lessons or discussions with your students.
 You will teach be 15-18 hours per week.
 This will typically be evenly distributed throughout the week, meaning you’ll work about 3-4 hours per day.
 Note that this may be spaced out based on your class schedule, so you may be at your school more than 18 hours per week.

 You will live with an Italian host family throughout the program.
-This is an amazing opportunity to truly live as an Italian!
+This is an amazing opportunity to truly live like an Italian!